softeng-feup/open-cx-pavilion-inc/README.md

     The tool to test the features is **gherkin** as was described previously in the **Acceptance tests** category in the **Requirements** section of this report.
 To use gherkin in flutter we used the package flutter_gherkin.

-    The main list of features to be tested and gherkin text:
+    The main list of features to be tested and gherkin text for each one:

     **1. As a speaker of the conference create/modify the form for your talk**

         Feature : As a speaker of the conference create/modify the form for your talk
-        Scenario: looking at the talk page
+        Scenario: creating/modifying a form
         Given that iam the speaker of that talk, the talk page has button to access the create/modify form page When I press the button
         Then it should lead me into the create/modify form page

     **2. As a attendee of the conference fill out the form of a talk**

-        Feature : As a speaker of the conference create/modify the form for your talk
+        Feature : As a attendee of the conference fill out the form of a talk
-        Scenario: looking at the talk page
+        Scenario: filling out a form for a talk
-        Given that iam the speaker of that talk, the talk page has button to access the create/modify form page When I press the button
+        Given that iam an attendee, the talk page has button to access the fiil out a form page When I press the button
-        Then it should lead me into the create/modify form page
+        Then it should lead me into the fill out form page

     **3. As a attendee of the conference give a rating  to a talk**

-        Feature : As a speaker of the conference create/modify the form for your talk
+        Feature :  As a attendee of the conference give a rating  to a talk
-        Scenario: looking at the talk page
+        Scenario: rating a talk as a attendee
-        Given that iam the speaker of that talk, the talk page has button to access the create/modify form page When I press the button
+        Given that iam an attendee, the talk page has button to access the rate this talk page When I press the button
-        Then it should lead me into the create/modify form page
+        Then it should lead me into the rate this talk page

     **4. As a user of the app see the conference page divided into days**
-Scenario: checking the daily schedules
-Given the conference has 4 days
-When I go into the main menu
-Then it should be presented to me 4 different schedules

-        Feature : As a speaker of the conference create/modify the form for your talk
+        Feature : As a user of the app see the conference page divided into days
         Scenario: checking the conference page
         Given the conference has "X" number of days When i go into the conference page